-The possibility of prohexadione calcium (Apogee) use on strawberries was brought up by Kathy Demchak, Penn State.
+- o The possibility of prohexadione calcium (Apogee) use on strawberries was brought up by Kathy Demchak, Penn State.
 Several others, including representatives from Canada, added their interest and comment on this.
 This use would be for reduction of runners in annual berries grown on plastic mulch in northern climates to help control runner growth and help gain large berry size, according to Edith Lurvey.
-David Monks said that he and Katie Jennings had seen inconsistent results from Apogee in a couple of North Carolina trials.

-During November and December, much e-mail communication occurred with the committee focused on herbicides for spinach.
+David Monks said that he and Katie Jennings had seen inconsistent results from Apogee in a couple of North Carolina trials. - o During November and December, much e-mail communication occurred with the committee focused on herbicides for spinach.
 Researchers brought up new herbicides and rates that have investigated.
-More sharing of information on this and other topics is planned at WSSA - Denver
+Russ Wallace opened up discussion on spinach herbicides at the HMUC meeting in Denver.
+He said that as he looked over the e-mails, there weren't that many promising products.
+He did mention that Steve Fennimore has been looking at linuron-tolerance spinach.
+Fennimore commented that this may be the best way to procede with herbicides in spinach since there is little movement with new chemistries.
+Zandstra asked about bringing back products that are still available on the world market, but not in the US.
+Batts and Fennimore sited concerns that these products may not pass current EPA toxicological and ecological requirements.